 INTERESTING FACT: Of the four lodges built in Bryce Canyon, the Grand Canyon, Zion and Cedar Breaks National Monument, it is the only original structure still standing, making it extra special!

-You’ll be glad to know that each room contains a mini-fridge and a microwave to help save on eating costs.
+Each room has a mini-fridge and a microwave to help save on eating costs.
+Yea!

 All campgrounds are first-come first served, cost $20 to $30 and do not contain sewer, electrical or water hookups for your RV, although there are nearby flush toilets and showers.

 Team members Lyn and Cami have both stayed, on separate occasions, at the Best Western Plus Bryce Canyon Grand Hotel just outside the park and highly recommend it.